benngermin/epq/replit.md

   - Created new API endpoints to fetch and import all learning objects from Bubble.io repository
   - Added `/api/admin/bubble/learning-objects` endpoint to fetch all learning objects with pagination support
   - Added `/api/admin/bubble/import-all-learning-objects` endpoint to import all learning objects into course materials table
+  - Moved import functionality to Content Management tab and removed dedicated Import & Upload tab
-  - Redesigned admin panel with single "Import Content" button that opens a dialog with options:
+  - Single "Import Content" button in Content Management tab header that opens dialog with options:
     - "Import Learning Objects" button for fetching all learning objects from Bubble.io
     - "Import Question Sets" button that opens the question set import interface
-  - Kept "Import CSV" button on Course Materials card for manual CSV uploads
+  - Added "Import CSV" button to Course Materials section for manual CSV uploads
   - Learning objects are mapped to course materials with LOID field for chatbot context
   - Supports automatic transformation of Bubble data to match our schema (assignment, course, loid, content)
   - LOID field already exists in database schema and is used to link questions to relevant course materials